biosphere-switch/libbio/README.md

 # libbio

-libbio is Biosphere's userland homebrew library.
+libbio is Biosphere's userland homebrew library (64-bit only, at least for now).

 The library has literally zero dependencies - not even standard C/C++ libraries or headers.
 Therefore, it provides its own implementations of common C/C++ features (`mem:::SharedObject`, `util::SPrintf`).
 Some functions which are often internally used by the compiler, like `memcpy` or `memset`, aren't implemented, and using code which makes the compiler make use of them should be avoided (`SomeStruct var = {};` would imply a `memset` call, for instance!).